There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate knowledge and understanding of legislative requirements relevant to teaching students with disability; (2) plan for differentiated teaching and assessment to meet the diverse learning needs of students within inclusive classrooms, with a focus on the specialist curriculum area; (3) plan strategies to support inclusive student participation, including working with a range of specialist agencies and community providers; (4) demonstrate advanced knowledge and understanding of assessment practices, including making consistent judgements, and how to interpret assessment data to inform planning, with a focus on the specialist curriculum area; (5) develop advanced knowledge of curriculum and pedagogy within the specialist curriculum area; and (6) identify professional learning needs within the specialist curriculum area and create a plan of action.
+- Students are able to (1) demonstrate knowledge and understanding of legislative requirements relevant to teaching students with disability; (2) plan for differentiated teaching and assessment to meet the diverse learning needs of students within inclusive classrooms, with a focus on the specialist curriculum area; (3) plan strategies to support inclusive student participation, including working with a range of specialist agencies and community providers; (4) demonstrate advanced knowledge and understanding of assessment practices (diagnostic, formative, summative, informal and formal), including making consistent and comparable judgements (moderation), and how to interpret assessment data to inform planning, with a focus on the specialist curriculum area; (5) develop advanced knowledge of curriculum and pedagogy within the specialist curriculum area; and (6) identify professional learning needs within the specialist curriculum area and create a plan of action.

 - Indicative assessments in this unit are as follows: (1) planning document; (2) reflection and plan of action; and (3) test.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the planning document, professional learning plan, and test components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the planning document, reflection and plan of action, and test components.

 - Unit Coordinator(s)